 - Fermentation is stopped before all the sugar is converted into alcohol.

-- Fruits are sun-dried, which reduces the moisture content by about 25% and increases the sugar content.
+- Fruits are sun-dried, which reduces the moisture content and increases the sugar concentration.

-- Infestation with the health-safe fungus "botrytis cinerea" (increases the concentration of sugars) is necessary.
+- Infestation with the health-safe fungus "botrytis cinerea" is required to increase sugar concentration.

-- Fermentation is stopped with cold until the sugar is processed into alcohol (the method is relevant for dessert wines with reduced alcohol content).
+- Fermentation is stopped by cooling until the sugar is converted into alcohol, particularly for dessert wines with low alcohol content.